aurelia/cli/README.md

 ## Machine Setup

-The CLI itself has a couple of pre-requisites that you need to install first.
+The CLI itself has a couple of prerequisites that you need to install first.

 * Install NodeJS >= 4.x.
     * You can [download it here](https://nodejs.org/en/).